UBC-MDS/introduction-machine-learning/chapters/module2.md

 ---
-title: 'Module 2: More stuff'
+title: 'Module 2: Fundamentals of Learning and Cross-Validation'
 description:
-  'This chapter will teach you even more stuff and help you learn some new concepts.'
+  'This chapter will teach you the fundamentals of supervised learning and about cross-validation.'
 prev: /module1
 next: /module3
 type: chapter